mattermost/mattermost-load-test-ng/docs/config/deployer.md

 This can also point to a local file if prefixed with "file://".
 In such case, the dump file will be uploaded to the app servers.

+Loading a dump into a database only work for terraform created databases.
+If you are using an existing database by relying on [`ExternalDBSettings`](#ExternalDBSettings) you need to load the dump manually.

 ## SiteURL

 *string*